 FiLMiC Pro now offers real-time film looks which are available via optional in-app purchase under the Imaging Panel.
 Film looks are inspired by classic film stocks mixed with the look and feel of iconic films for a unique live-capture experience.

-Film looks are applied in real time giving you access to looks that are inspired by classic film stocks mixed with the look and feel of iconic films shot on them, for a unique live capture experience that stands apart from the generic look of smartphone video we are all so familiar with.
+Film Looks are applied in real-time giving you access to looks that are inspired by classic film stocks mixed with the look and feel of iconic films shot on them, for a unique live capture experience that stands apart from the generic look of smartphone video.

-Think of film looks as being akin to choosing a film stock.
-You get a unique filmic aesthetic in camera at time of capture, without the need for heavy grading post workflows to arrive at a finished look.
-Perfect for fast turnarounds and going direct to social.
+Think of Film Looks as being akin to choosing a film stock.
+You get a unique filmic aesthetic in-camera at time of capture, without the need for heavy grading post workflows to arrive at a finished look.
+Perfect for fast turnarounds and going directly to social.

-FiLMiC Pro offers 3 film packs eaching containing 4 unique looks available as an optional in-app purchase under the Imaging Panel.
+FiLMiC Pro offers 4 film packs each containing 4 unique looks available as an optional in-app purchase under the Imaging Panel.

 Empire chanels the aesthetic of InfraChrome but moderates foliage saturation in order to preserve detail.